g3nt3lman/Filtering-in-R/README.md

 excel to calculate my filtering conditions.

 Therefore I created script that filters this file, and now it takes about 20 sec to perform this action.

+In later version of the script all inputs was provided by team of users in file located on google drive.